UP | HOME

 4. Restructuring urban planning to be more walkable and less reliant on to cars would help, but this would take decades, at which point, cars would be both electric-powered and self-driving.

-6. Educating people about Biological Realism.
-In my personal experience, when people fully understand population dynamics, they tend to be more supportive of Georgism.
+6. Educating people about population dynamics.
+In my personal experience, people who fully understand population dynamics tend to be more supportive of Georgism.
 This is because there is a surprisingly coherent and interesting Connection between Georgism and Population Control, since both concepts aim to conserve resources and deal with natural resources that exist in fixed supply.

 7. Understanding Why It’s So Difficult To Change People’s Minds.
 In order to change other people’s minds, we have to first understand epistemology, belief networks, social dynamics, and much more.
 Related Reading: A Brief Taxonomy of Online Anti-Georgism.